colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 ### Solid: Data Quality Foundation

 Solid was the foundation that everything else depended upon.
-At 4/5, Echo's data quality was good—but the 3% cross-system inconsistency for primary care provider data was causing problems.
+At 3/5, Echo's data quality needed improvement—and the 3% cross-system inconsistency for primary care provider data was causing problems.

-"Here's the scenario," Priya said Monday.
+"Here's the scenario," Swapna said Monday.
 "A patient asks 'who is my doctor?'
 The Electronic Health Record (EHR) says Dr. Nguyen.
 But the scheduling system still shows Dr. Martinez—their previous PCP who retired three months ago.
 The agent gives different answers depending on which system it queries first."

 Cross-system inconsistency was a classic data quality problem.
 Echo's infrastructure had grown organically, with different systems maintained by different teams.
 Provider assignments weren't synchronized in real-time.

 Marcus framed the stakes.
 "This isn't just an inconvenience.
 If a patient gets conflicting information about their provider, they lose trust in the system.
 And if a clinician gets conflicting data about a patient's care team, it could affect clinical decisions."

 The root cause analysis took most of Monday.
-Priya mapped the data flows:
+Swapna mapped the data flows:

 1. **EHR (source of truth):** Updated when provider assignment changes
 2. **Scheduling system:** Updated nightly from EHR extract
 3. **Claims system:** Updated when claims are processed
 4. **Patient portal:** Pulls from scheduling system

-"The lag is in the EHR-to-scheduling sync," Priya reported.
+"The lag is in the EHR-to-scheduling sync," Swapna reported.
 "When a patient's PCP changes in the EHR, it can take up to 24 hours for the scheduling system to reflect the change.
 During that window, the agent might query scheduling first and return stale data."

 **Diagram 6: Quality Gates in Production**